roman-milk/roman-milk.github.io/olivia-1.md

  Her legs gave way leaving her hanging by the wrists, used, abused and defeated.
 There was a vague awareness of being cut down and a pair of arms lowering her to the cold floor.
 She screwed her body up into a foetal position the only protection from those terrible staring eyes.

  Olivia wasn't relieved it was over.
 She was too afraid to feel anything.
 She just wished they would go and leave her to recover.
 If that could ever be possible.
-Report_Story #1